 All of the relays are Solid State Relays (SSR).
 SSRs were used because they have no mechanical or moving parts and having greater reliability for being switched on and off frequently.

 Mechanical relays heat up from switching on an off.
-When done repeatedly, like during a song, the relay can actually over heat and weld itself closed.
+When done repeatedly, like during a song, the relay can actually over heat and weld itself together.

 FM Radio Transmitter

 Music is transmitted over radio via a low-power FM transmitter.
 Music goes into the transmitter directly from the Raspberry Pi and broadcasted on 90.3 FM.
-Radio Locator mentioned below was used to locate the best frequency.
+Radio Locator mentioned below was used to locate the best frequency based on the area.

 What kind of software do you use?